Skip to main content

 Pathing is a powerful and flexible way to create effects that follow along paths defined using gradients.
 It can be used for complex effects like emissions traveling across a material, or selectively showing an underlying texture based on a defined path.

-Options in this section labelled "R/G/B/A" each correspond to a common option with separate values for each different channel of the gradient.
+Options in this section labeled "R/G/B/A" each correspond to a common option with separate values for each different channel of the gradient.

 Gradient Type